khankaleem/Word2vec/README.md

 Word2Vec using Skipgram model:

--A Skip-gram model to learn word embeddings.
+A Skip-gram model to learn word embeddings.

--Framework: Tensorflow.
+Framework: Tensorflow.

--Loss Function: The Noise-contrastive estimation(NCE) loss function.
+Loss Function: The Noise-contrastive estimation(NCE) loss function.

--t-SNE dimensionality reduction technique was used for visualization of the learned embedding.
+t-SNE dimensionality reduction technique was used for visualization of the learned embedding.

-INPUT TEXT:
+Training text:

 Kaleem is a good boy.